 At Herne Junior School we offer a structure and sequence of lessons to help teachers ensure they have covered the skills required to meet the aims of the national curriculum.
 Our intent is to ensure that all pupils produce creative, imaginative work.
 We believe that art, craft and design embody some of the highest forms of human creativity.
 They can give a voice to the imagination, emotions and character of a child.
 We will give our children the opportunity to explore their own ideas and to record their experiences, as well as encouraging them to explore the work of others, whilst evaluating different creative ideas.
-Children will become confident, proficient and independent in a variety of techniques including drawing, painting, sculpting, as well as other selected craft skills, e.g. collage, sculpture and patterns.
+Children will become confident, proficient and independent in a variety of techniques including painting, sculpting, as well as other selected craft skills, e.g. collage and patterns, with drawing being taught as one of our main curriculum threads.
 Children will also develop their knowledge of great artists, designers and architects in history and will use this knowledge to experiment, invent and create their own works of art.
 Children will develop their interest and curiosity about art and design through a series of lessons offering skills progression, knowledge progression and the opportunity to ask questions and demonstrate their skills in a variety of ways.
 The lessons will offer the chance for children to develop their emotional expression through art and creativity, to further enhance their personal, social and emotional development.
 We aim for our high-quality art and design education to engage, inspire and challenge our pupils.

 Our art activities and outcomes are planned systematically in order to progressively build skills and knowledge for pupils throughout their learning journey across the school as well as along their own, personal creative journey.
 Children are given opportunities to be inspired by the creative arts through community links (St Peter’s Church, Eco Shop, Armed Forces Mural), after school clubs (Tree Frog Art) and utilising the school’s environment.
 Across the school, pupils encounter a wide range of artists and artworks from different cultures, periods in history.
 We encourage the learning of art through our Herne values, in particular independence, collaboration, and enjoyment, ensuring that everyone’s work is valued.
 Subject specific vocabulary is made explicit to encourage the language of art.

-Year 3 – Colour Mixing, Vasily Kandinsky Colour and Emotions, Mark Making, Apples, Roman Pots, David Hockney.
+Year 3 – Colour Mixing, Wassily Kandinsky (Colour and Emotions), Mark Making, Apples, David Hockney, Roman Pots.

-Year 4 – Portraits, Self Portraits, Paul Klee, WW2, Wish Feather, Wire Minibeasts.
+Year 4 – Portraits, Self Portraits, Paul Klee, WW2, Feathers, Wire Minibeasts.

 Year 5 – Natural Forms, Karl Blossfeldt, The Moon, Drawing in Proportion, Volcanoes, Architecture, Van Gogh.

-Year 6 – The Colour Wheel, Claude Monet, Story of a River, Mayan Temples in Perspective, Mayan Masks, William Morris, L.S.
-Lowry.
+Year 6 – The Colour Wheel, Claude Monet, Story of a River, Mayan Temples in Perspective, Mayan Masks, William Morris (Victorian Designers), L.S.
+Lowry (Victorian Landscapes).